WLOQ-FM 103.1

 From Steve Rutledge whose father John Rutledge was a co-founder of WLOQ in 1966. "...He put WLOQ on the air in the Langford Hotel.
 I got out of school to go over and watch the Poli Brothers put up the monopole for the antenna.
 It was a cool operation.
 He formatted these beautiful music stations himself, no announcers, production (was done) at WLOF(-AM 950), almost a forerunner of the automation of today.

 In June of 1977 Herbert Gross buys WLOQ from Home Security Broadcasting Co. for $210,000.
 In 1977 the station broadcast classical and beautiful music from a room in the Langford Hotel and kept its library of albums in a bathtub.
 Its signal was spotty even in Winter Park.
 It had no ratings.
 More than that, WLOQ needed to be unloaded fast by a broadcaster who would have broken federal radio ownership rules if he had kept it.
-Today that broadcaster wouldn't have had to sell. the rules have changed over the years and Herbert Gross was in the right place at the right time.
+Today that broadcaster wouldn't have had to sell.
+The rules have changed over the years and Herbert Gross was in the right place at the right time.
 Looking to expand into a metropolitan area, WLOQ was his doorway to the fast-growing Orlando market.

 For many years WLOQ would broadcast from the Langford Hotel in Winter Park.